Hyper100/hypshell/README.md

 # hypshell
-A simple reverse shell handler and stabilizer
+A simple reverse shell handler and automatic stabilizer

 Listens and automates the process of stabilizing a reverse shell
 # Usage